sysgain/informatica-p2p/README.md

      consoleAgentManager.bat isConfigured

 ##### From the Informatica Cloud portal

+loggin into the portal(url: https://app.informaticaondemand.com/ma/) use same Informatica credentials used during the deployment.
+(Informatica user name and password)

 After login into the Informatica Cloud navigate to the Runtime Environments from Configure tab.
 We can see a table.
 In this table under Upgrade Status column we can see Up-to-date as shown below.